 In addition to submitting a notification about removal from roll, some circumstances also require school to make referral to other local authority teams such as the Elective Home Education team or the Children Missing Education team.
-Schools may also contact their School Attendance Consultant for advice on removing children from roll.
+Schools may also contact the School Attendance Support Team for advice on removing children from roll.
+For pupils with an EHCP on roll at a special school, the school must have the agreement of the Lancashire Inclusion Service (SEND) before removing from roll.